informedcitizenry/6502.Net/Docs/SymbolsAndScopes.md

 mylabel lda #0
 ```

 Each named label must be unique.
 In many assembly languages it is customary for a label to be followed by a `:`.
-In 6502.Net, this is allowed but not necessary.
+In 6502.Net, this is permitted but not necessary.

 ## Anonymous Labels

 Because label names must be unique, and since branching can be a common task in assembly, it often becomes necessary for the programmer to be creative in assigning label names.
 One solution for this problem is to use anonymous labels, or backward and forward references.

-Forward references are declared with a +, while backward reference labels are declared using a -.
-They are forward or backward from the current assembly line and are referenced in the operand with one or more + or - symbols:
+Forward references are declared with a `+`, while backward reference labels are declared using a `-`.
+They are forward or backward from the current assembly line and are referenced in the operand with one or more `+` or `-` symbols:

 ```
 printmessage